akash08ce063/GenerativeAILearning/docs/fine_tuning.md

 To address this, we can use a strategy called Parameter-Efficient Fine-Tuning (PEFT).
 This approach leverages techniques like LoRA (Low-Rank Adaptation) or QLoRA, which introduce small adapter layers on top of existing model components such as multi-head attention, query, and key weights.
 These adapters add new parameters specifically for the task at hand, while keeping the original model weights frozen.
 Essentially, you're training only these additional layers, making the process more efficient and preserving the original knowledge of the model.

+And there is a recent popular way of fine tuning the model is using unsloth, checkout this repository https://github.com/unslothai/unsloth

 In the following sections, we'll explore different examples of how PEFT can be applied to various tasks.

 **1) Text Generation Task Fine-tuning**